 What is Think College?

-You can learn more about our work by exploring our resource library and the rest of this website.
-We also conduct and extend our work through several specific projects, described below.
+We conduct and extend our work through several specific projects, described below.

-National Coordinating Center for Transition Postsecondary Programs for Students with Intellectual Disability (TPSID) (2010-2020)
+National Coordinating Center for Transition and Postsecondary Programs for Students with Intellectual Disability (TPSID) (2010-2025)

 Think College Transition Model Project (2014-2017)

 The Think College Transition Project is developing and implementing an inclusive dual-enrollment transition model designed to improve achievement and post-school outcomes for youth with intellectual disabilities and autism.

 Funded by US Department of Education, Investing in Innovation funds, with matching funds from the Peter and Elizabeth Tower Foundation.

 A Consortium on Postsecondary Education for Individuals with Developmental Disabilities (2008-2014).

 Provided training and technical assistance to personnel interested in developing and or enhancing postsecondary education programs for students with ID.
 Offered Capacity Building Institutes on postsecondary education programs for students with ID nationwide.